 I added a finishing detail by sewing Don a little matching kitchen towel with fabric I had on hand.

-I was at Anthropologie one day and there was a 40% off clearance sale.
-They had the cutest kitchen timer.
+At Anthropologie they were having a 40% off clearance sale and they had the cutest kitchen timer.
 I snagged it at $2!
 You can get the same timer on Amazon too!

 I found a play tea set from Down East Home (a store that sells Pottery Barn kids items for discounted prices).
 It was on sale for $8!
 Here’s an available option.
 I love that these are stainless steel so they won’t break with little hands.The color wasn’t perfect, but I figured I could paint it.
 It’s actually hard to find non-breakable gender neutral play dishes!
 I ended up loving the color with the play kitchen.
 So what if my little boy plays with pink dishes?
 Maybe I’ll paint it down the road if it bothers us.

 My dog Lucy is a fan too… Haha